danielgom/AWS-Certifications/Important.md

 4. Amazon ECS Container credentials - for ECS containers
 5. Instance profile credentials - for EC2 Instance profiles

+# ~~~~ AWS Advanced S3 ~~~~

+**Lifecycle rules**

+* Transition actions - configure objects to transition to another storage class
+    * Move objects to Standar IA class 60 days after creation
+    * Move to glacier for archiving after 6 months

+* Expiration actions - configure objects to expire (delete) after some time
+    * Access log files can be set to delete after 365 days
+    * Can be used to delete old versions of files (if versioning is enabled)
+    * Can be used to delete incomplete Multi-Part uploads

+Rules can be created for a certain prefix (example: s3://mybucket/mp3/*) Rules can be created for certain objects tags (example: Department finance)

+**Storage class analysis**

+* Helps to decide when to transition objects to right storage class
+* Recommendations for standard and standard IA
+    * Does not work for One-Zone IA and glacier
+* Report is updated daily
+* 24 to 48 to start seeing data analysis

+**S3 Event notifications**

+* S3:ObjectCreated, S3:ObjectRemoved
+* S3:ObjectRestore, S3:Replications...

+* Object name filtering possible (*.jpg)
+* Use case: generate thumbnails of images uploaded to s3
+* Create as many S3 events as desired
+* S3 events typically deliver events in seconds but can sometimes take longer than a minute

+In order so send notifications we need to set up IAM permissions for example

+* SNS:Publish
+* SQS:SendMessage
+* lambda:InvokeFunction

+All events end up in AWS EventBridge and this service can send over 18 AWS services as destinations.

+With AWS EventBridge we have:

+* Advanced filtering options - with JSON rules (metadata, object size, name...)
+* Multiple destinations - ex Step Functions, Kinesis streams / Firehose
+* Archive, replay events, reliable delivery

 ** _TCP is layer 4_.

 ** _HTTP and HTTPS are layer 7_